 Hide Hunters Explained

-This account is about just a couple of men, when often times the hunter groups were much larger and could contain up to several teams in one camp.
+Buffalo Guns & Skinners Their Hides are all They Wanted This account is about just a couple of men, when often times the hunter groups were much larger and could contain up to several teams in one camp.
 It explains how they did things and why.
 It puts a more human side to try and understand “how could they?”
 Make no mistake, so often the act of hide hunting was very cruel, you can read the stories as I have, through the years.
-Forsyth wrote: “Thus for centuries they lived in peace and contentment.
-But alas for the Buffalo, his woolly hide was worth about three dollars in money.
-The … Read more
+Theodore Roosevelt: The old buffalo- hunters, who formed a distinct class, became powerful forces for evil once … Read more

 Canada History

-Pages: 1 2 Henry Kellsey, a factor of the Hudson Bay Company, in a report of his explorations in the far west of Canada, in 1691, tells of his party sighting buffalo in large numbers.
+Canada History of Bison Pages: 1 2 Henry Kellsey, a factor of the Hudson Bay Company, in a report of his explorations in the far west of Canada, in 1691, tells of his party sighting buffalo in large numbers.
 A few years later this explorer became the first white buffalo hunter on the plains of western Canada.
 He tells that everywhere the Indians were slaughtering, taking only the choice pieces and leaving the greater portion of each slain body to the wolves which followed in large bands.
-The Saturday News May 21, 1914 In 1786 statistics show that over 705,000 skins were exported from Québec … Read more
+The Saturday News May 21, 1914 In 1786 statistics show that over 705,000 skins … Read more